 We do not have the ability to independently conduct the field trial studies or other studies that may be required to obtain FDA and other regulatory clearances or approvals for MosaiQ as well as our conventional reagent products.
 Accordingly, we expect to rely on third parties, such as independent testing laboratories and hospitals, to conduct such studies.
 Our reliance on these third parties will reduce our control over these activities.
 These third-party contractors may not complete activities on schedule or conduct studies in accordance with regulatory requirements or our study design.
 We cannot control whether they devote sufficient time, skill and resources to our studies.
 Our third-party contractors may also be impacted by factors outside their or our control, such as delays associated with the COVID-19 pandemic.
-In particular, the pandemic has resulted in certain delays for our ongoing field trials for our expanded MosaiQ IH Microarray.
+In particular, the restrictions implemented at the beginning of the pandemic directly impacted our on-going clinical trials for our expanded MosaiQ IH Microarray in Europe and the commencement of clinical trials for our expanded MosaiQ IH Microarray in the United States.
 Our reliance on third parties that we do not control will not relieve us of any applicable requirement to prepare, and ensure compliance with, various procedures required under good clinical practices.
 If these third parties do not successfully carry out their contractual duties or regulatory obligations or meet expected deadlines, if the third parties need to be replaced or if the quality or accuracy of the data they obtain is compromised due to their failure to adhere to our clinical protocols or regulatory requirements or for other reasons, our studies may be extended, delayed, suspended or terminated, and we may not be able to obtain regulatory approval for MosaiQ or our other transfusion diagnostic products.